MicrosoftDocs/architecture-center/docs/guide/security/conditional-access-architecture-content.md

 Global is a persona/placeholder for policies that are general in nature.
 It's used to define policies that apply to all personas or that don't apply to one specific persona.
 Use it for policies that aren't covered by other personas.
 You need this persona to protect all relevant scenarios.

-For example, if you want to have the same policy to block legacy authentication for all users, you can make it a global policy instead of having a legacy policy per persona that might be different for various personas.
+For example, assume that you want to have the same policy to block legacy authentication for all users.
+You can make it a global policy instead of using a group of legacy policies that might be different for various personas.

 Another example: you want to block a given account or user from specific applications, and the user or account isn't part of any of the personas.
 For example, if you create a cloud identity in the Azure AD tenant, this identity isn't part of any of the other personas because it hasn't been assigned any Azure AD roles.
 You still might want to block the identity from access to Office 365 services.